Bhazantri/Multilayer-CNN/Readme.md

 # char-rnn

 This code implements **multi-layer Recurrent Neural Network** (RNN, LSTM, and GRU) for training/sampling from character-level language models.
 In other words the model takes one text file as input and trains a Recurrent Neural Network that learns to predict the next character in a sequence.
 The RNN can then be used to generate text character by character that will look like the original training data.
-The context of this code base is described in detail in my [blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

-If you are new to Torch/Lua/Neural Nets, it might be helpful to know that this code is really just a slightly more fancy version of this [100-line gist](https://gist.github.com/karpathy/d4dee566867f8291f086) that I wrote in Python/numpy.
-The code in this repo additionally: allows for multiple layers, uses an LSTM instead of a vanilla RNN, has more supporting code for model checkpointing, and is of course much more efficient since it uses mini-batches and can run on a GPU.

-## Update: torch-rnn

-[Justin Johnson](http://cs.stanford.edu/people/jcjohns/) (@jcjohnson) recently re-implemented char-rnn from scratch with a much nicer/smaller/cleaner/faster Torch code base.
-It's under the name [torch-rnn](https://github.com/jcjohnson/torch-rnn).
-It uses Adam for optimization and hard-codes the RNN/LSTM forward/backward passes for space/time efficiency.
-This also avoids headaches with cloning models in this repo.
-In other words, torch-rnn should be the default char-rnn implemention to use now instead of the one in this code base.

 ## Requirements